Edited and new information added on 6 August 2018…

 - Significant natural habitats for in-situ conservation of biological diversity

-In South Africa four of our eight sites are cultural, three natural and one mixed (cultural and natural).
-When next planning a holiday, why not include one of them?
-I don’t know about you, but I’m proud that we can boast these places.
+In South Africa five of our ten sites are cultural, four are natural, and one – the Maloti-Drakensberg Park – is mixed (cultural and natural).
+For your next holiday why not include one of them?

 Inscribed only in 2007, this site lies in the Northern Cape, covering some 160 000 hectares of mountainous desert and succulent Karoo vegetation.
 The Richtersveld Landscape is owned and managed by the local Nama people, descendents of the Khoisan people (a combination of Khoi and the San – two different groups of physically similar people) and helps sustain their semi-nomadic livelihood.